Most small business owners I know have an “it’s complicated” type of relationship to setting goals.

 While that goal gives me a specific target, it doesn’t give me any direction on how to create that result.
 My plan included a whole host of ideas for hitting that number and, when things weren’t going the way I wanted them to go, I started getting creative (i.e. desperate) in the ways I was willing to make that happen.

-On the other hand, last year, I set a commitment to “work the system.”
+On the other hand, a couple of years ago, I set a commitment to “work the system.”

 Working the system applied to my own personal task management.
 It applied to my marketing & sales strategy.
 It applied to our offers.
 It applied to my half marathon training and my powerlifting program.